This vibrant spring soup is everything good about spring! Bright green and fresh, it features green peas, spinach, chives and mint.

 - Spring Vegetarian Spaghetti Carbonara

 - Radish and Egg Salad Sandwiches

-This vibrant spring vegetable chowder is everything good about spring: bright green and fresh, featuring green peas, spinach, chives and mint.
+This vibrant spring green soup is everything good about spring!
+Bright green and fresh, it features green peas, spinach, chives and mint.

 - 1 tablespoon olive oil